hdni/dotfiles/userstyles/README.md

 Additional setup
 ----------------

-For Firefox, I also use the FXChrome theme, and the Movable Firefox Button and Favicon Restorer extensions.
+* For Firefox, I also use the FXChrome theme, and the Movable Firefox Button and Favicon Restorer extensions.
+* For 4chan, I use 4chan X. The stylesheet will *not* look right in many places if you don't use 4chan X.